tp1845/phase-3-sinatra-react-project/README.md

 ### Frontend Setup

-Your backend and your frontend should be in two different repositories.
+Your backend and your frontend should be in **two different repositories**.

 Create a new repository in a **separate folder** with a React app for your frontend. `cd` out of the backend project directory, and use